Get

 6. Begin Socialization ASAP

-Socialization, the process of prepping your pet to enjoy interactions and be comfortable around new people, places, and activities, should begin when your dog is a puppy.
+Socialization involves exposing your dog to new people, places, and activities and should begin when your dog is a puppy.
 In a perfect world, socializing would start when your pup is between three and 14 weeks old, but it’s never too late to socialize a dog.
 Ignore negative behavior and reward positive behavior when in new situations.

 7. Be Present Around New Experiences